Tel: 0191 232 1927

 R v W – defended series of burglaries and related theft offences.
 Case involved cross-examination of police witnesses regarding the reliability of their identification.

-In addition, he recently was successful in obtaining a cash forfeiture order under the Anti-Terrorism, Crime and Security Act 2001.
+His experiences include, recently obtaining a cash forfeiture order under the Anti-Terrorism, Crime and Security Act 2001.

 Steven is frequently instructed to advise on all aspects of Police Misconduct.
-He regularly presents cases for Police Authorities in Misconduct Hearings and has appeared at Police Appeal Tribunals.
+He regularly presents cases for Police Authorities and defends Police Officers in Misconduct Hearings and Police Appeal Tribunals.

 Steven appears regularly at the Crown Court in firearms licensing cases.
 He is instructed by individuals appealing Police Authority decisions and on behalf of Police Authorities.